 - Add white space between large elements of the site using margins and padding.

 - Break up your long text into small paragraphs to make them readable.

 Speaking of usability, the design must be simple and clear for it to convert.
 If it is not clear enough, it won’t be as functional as you want it to be.
 The layout and design must not only be attractive but convey the right message.

-Put simply, a clear web design helps the users ascertain what the brand and business is all about, the product and service offerings, and how these can be useful to them as consumers.
+Put simply, a clear web design helps the users ascertain what the brand and business are all about, the product and service offerings, and how these can be useful to them as consumers.

-To be persuasive, therefore, the design must allow the users to find the information they are looking for in a few steps or clicks.
-Guide them throughout their journey until they are able to complete it.
+Therefore, to be persuasive, the design must allow the users to find the information they are looking for in a few steps or clicks.
+Guide them throughout their journey until they can complete it.

 A user-friendly website also minimizes abandonment, which is typical on websites with complicated processes.
-When a user abandons the website, it means the design is only frustrating them, not convincing them enough to complete the purchase, for example.
+When a user abandons the website, it means the design only frustrates them, not convincing them enough to complete the purchase.

 Use trust signals